Ombi-app/Ombi/README.md

 Looking for a Docker Image?
 Well [rogueosb](https://github.com/rogueosb/) has created a docker image for us, You can find it [here](https://github.com/rogueosb/docker-plexrequestsnet) :smile:

+#Debian/Ubuntu

+To configure PlexRequests to run on debian/ubuntu and set it to start up with the system, do the following (via terminal):

+Create a location to drop the files (up to you, we'll ues /opt/PlexRequests as an example)
+* sudo mkdir /opt/PlexRequests

+Download the release zip
+* sudo wget {release zip file url}
+* sudo unzip PlexRequests.zip -d /opt/PlexRequests

+Install Mono (this app will be used to actually run the .net libraries and executable)
+* sudo apt-get install mono-devel

+Verify Mono properly runs PlexRequests
+* sudo /usr/bin/mono /opt/PlexRequests/PlexRequests.exe

+Create an upstart script to auto-start PlexRequests with your system (using port 80 in this example)
+* sudo nano /etc/init/plexrequests.conf
+* paste in the following:

+start on runlevel [2345]
+stop on runlevel [016]

+respawn
+expect fork

+pre-start script
+    # echo ""
+end script

+script
+    exec /usr/bin/mono /opt/PlexRequests/PlexRequests.exe 80
+end script

+Reboot and open up your browser to check that it's running!
+* sudo shutdown -r 00

 # Contributors

 We are looking for any contributions to the project!
 Just pick up a task, if you have any questions ask and i'll get straight on it!